halkony/comfy-tweaker/docs/docs/quickstart.md

 It's important to set a variable if you want to reuse a cycled value.
 Calling a cycling function again in the same tweak file will produce the next value, which is not recommended.

 ## Filtering By Name
 To filter a random selection by its contents, use the `match` or `regex_match` keyword argument.
-The following example would select a random lora with "cartoon" in it.
+The following example would select a random lora with the word "cartoon" in it.

 ```yaml
 tweaks: